rcarmo/HJKLPlugin/README.md

 Before installing the plug-in, you'll need to make sure that Mail.app's plug-in support is turned on.
 For this, execute the following two commands in Terminal.app:

     defaults write com.apple.mail EnableBundles -bool true
     defaults write com.apple.mail BundleCompatibilityVersion 3

-Run `install.sh`.
+Run `install.sh` under your own account (i.e., do *not* use `sudo`, under any circumstances!).

 That will build and deploy the `.bundle` to your `~/Library/Mail/Bundles` folder.

 # What manner of dark magic is this?